Liebe3/waywork-frontend-assessment/README.md

 ### 4. Track Applications

 - View the **Applications** tab to see all your submissions
-- Check the status of each application (Under Review, etc.)
+- Check the status of each application
 - See application dates and job details at a glance

 ## 🚀 Key Features Explained